Loading...

 Thanks for sharing your responses.

-There are many artists who make traditional artwork inspired by family life to use within their art practise, including Joy Labinjo, who makes colourful large-scale paintings often depicting family life.
+There are many artists who make traditional artwork inspired by family life to use within their art practice, including Joy Labinjo, who makes colorful, large-scale paintings, often depicting family life.

 Elsa Beskow, whose illustrations reflect traditional family roles and Swedish domestic values.

-So we can see there are many artists who are inspired by families and family life within their art practise.
+So, we can see there are many artists, who are inspired by families and family life within their art practice.

 Pause the video here.

-Do you know of any other artists who have been inspired by family life within their art practise?
-Thanks for sharing your ideas.
+Do you know of any other artists, who have been inspired by family life within their art practice?

 Let's have a check for understanding.